WilliamY97/Boston-House-Pricing-Prediction/README.md

 <h3> What I Did </h3>

 In this project, I applied basic machine learning concepts on data collected for housing prices in the Boston, Massachusetts area to predict the selling price of a new home.
+I first used the NumPy libary to analyze the data to obtain important features and descriptive statistics about the dataset.
+Next, I split the data into testing and training subsets, and determine a suitable performance metric for this problem.
+I analyzed performance graphs for a learning algorithm with varying parameters and training set sizes.
+Finally, I tested this model on a new sample and compare the predicted selling price to my statistics.
+The result was less than one standard deviation away from the mean.

 <h3> What I Learned </h3>